-The GBD includes a Scientific Council, a Management Team, a Core Analytic Team, and a robust network of Collaborators working together to produce the most accurate, up-to-date, and comparable estimates of burden worldwide.
+The GBD includes a Scientific Council, a Management Team, and a robust network of collaborators working together to produce the most accurate, up-to-date, and comparable estimates of burden worldwide.
 The GBD study is managed by the GBD Management Team under the leadership of the Principal Investigator (PI), Dr. Christopher Murray.
-The GBD Management Team also leads the analytic development and direction of the GBD study.
-It is staffed and supported by IHME.
-In addition, an Independent Advisory Committee chaired by Dr. Peter Piot advises the IHME Board and the GBD study.
+Guidance is additionally provided by the Independent Advisory Committee to the IHME Board.